What is Bare-Metal Cloud and Where is a Catch?

 Potential Risks of Using Bare-Metal Cloud Servers

 With all the potential benefits that bare-metal servers offer, there are some risks associated with using dedicated servers.
 A defective CPU, SSD, or a stick of RAM may crash the server.
 On the other hand, virtualized cloud servers can handle component failure and keep the client’s server running normally.
-Therefore, to avoid catastrophic consequences resulting from hardware failure requires bare-metal cloud to have server redundancy.
+Therefore, to avoid catastrophic consequences resulting from hardware failure requires a bare-metal cloud to have server redundancy.

 So What’s the Catch?